XrangerCY19/Simple-DOS-Wifi-jammer-aircrack-ng-Kali-linux-NoobEdition/README.md

 # Simple-authomatic-Wifi-jammer-Kali-linux
-Easy to use on-the-go wifi jammer.
+Easy to use on-the-go wifi jammer.\n
+Does DOS attack on desired network.

 Made for Kali linux.
-Also works on devices that supports bash shell, macchanger, aircrack-ng, and Network-manger.
+Works on any devices that has bash shell, macchanger, aircrack-ng, and Network-manger installed.